 Q. A student has received a Chromebook from the North Hunterdon-Voorhees District.
 Who owns it?

 A. Students are awarded the use of the Chromebook with the expectation that it will be used for academic work.
 The North Hunterdon-Voorhees District retains ownership rights over the device.

-Q. Will there be training for students on how to use the device?
+Q. Is there be training for students on how to use the device?

 A. Yes.
-The classroom teacher will introduce the device to the students within the classroom and students will become accustomed to using the device throughout the school year.
+The classroom teacher introduce the device to the students within the classroom and students become accustomed to using the device throughout the school year.

 Q. Do you have any information/recommendations for us regarding internet safety?

 A. Yes.
 You can access the following links to retrieve tips and guidelines relating to internet safety:

 Q. Where can students use their devices on campus?

 A. Students are able to use their devices while in their classroom.
 They are also be allowed to use it in other common areas such as the Media Center.
 The device can connect to the Internet wherever there is wireless coverage.

 A. Yes.
 But not all printers in the school are available for mobile printing.